-Artist, designer, and award-winning art educator, Jennifer Merdjan has been making sculptures by repurposing every shoe she has worn for the last 27 years, and she has no plans to stop in the future.
+Artist, designer, and award-winning art educator, Jennifer Merdjan has been making sculptures by repurposing every shoe she has worn for the last 28 years, and she has no plans to stop in the future.
 She has exhibited her shoe sculptures in New York City at the Plaxall Gallery, the Material for the Arts Gallery, and the 92Y Tribeca Gallery, and they were featured on Univision’s Control TV show.
-Her book If Shoes Could Talk sold at Pylones located at Grand Central Station, NYC.
-She has also donated her book and artwork from the If shoes Could Talk Project for auctions to raise funds for the United Nations and the American Heart Association.
+Works from her If shoes Could Talk Project has raised funds for the United Nations and the American Heart Association.

 "Every shoe tells a story of where you have been and where you are going.
 By repurposing utilitarian objects that most people use, I act as a catalyst to bring out the passage of time hidden within them.
 This metamorphosis encourages the viewer to endow these overlooked objects with temporality and subjectivity, restoring the viewer’s own awareness of the dynamic changes of life."